Antiretroviral pipeline 2010

 * Although financial backing is still sought, in July 2010 Avexa reinstated their commitment to develop apricitabine.

-In the unfortunately named Victor-E phase III studies, the CCR5-inhibitor vicriviroc, when added to optimized background therapy, failed to show benefit compared to placebo in treatment-experienced patients.
-While the issue of the strength of background therapy has been discussed, darunavir and/or raltegravir were only used by 2540% of people and etravirine was not available.
+In the unfortunately named Victor-E phase 3 studies, the CCR5-inhibitor vicriviroc, when added to optimised background therapy, failed to show benefit compared to placebo in treatment-experienced patients.
+While the issue of the strength of background therapy has been discussed, darunavir and/or raltegravir were only used by 25 to 40% of people and etravirine was not available.
 Approximately 65% of the participants had >3 active drugs (defined by baseline genotypic sensitivity) and only 3040% of the participants had two or fewer active drugs.
 At least some of the differences in antiviral activity of vicriviroc compared to placebo were likely to be obscured by an uneven distribution of baseline resistance in the active compared to control arms.
 This difference was not sufficiently promising for Merck, which acquired vicriviroc when the company bought Schering Plough in 2009, to continue development in experienced patients.
 Although treatment-naive studies continued for a few months, in July 2010, these were also discontinued.

 Bevirimat (now MPC-4326 with Myriad, and formerly PA-457 with Panacos) is a maturation inhibitor that has had a long development history dating back to a ten-day monotherapy activity study back in 2005.
 While further efficacy data have not been presented, a phase IIb dose-finding study in treatment-experienced patients was started in November 2009.
 The drug has reduced activity in around one-third of treatment-naive patients with HIV subtype B due to naturally occurring polymorphisms in the Gag cleavage site and greater levels were expected with subtype C. In protease-resistant patients the proportion of non-responders was estimated at 45%.
 Disappointingly, in June 2010, Myriad announced in a press release that development was now suspended, stating financial pressure and a decision to focus on oncology.
 This can only have been hastened by commentary three months earlier in the journal AIDS suggesting future development should be abandoned.
 From an activist perspective this is alarming because conversely the molecule potentially retained activity for 55% of people with multiple drug resistance.

 Apricitabine (AVX754, formerly Shire SPD754), a cytidine analogue similar to 3TC, with activity against M184V resistance, with or without additional thymidine or other nucleoside analogue mutations (either TAM pathway, L74V etc), and no further development of mutations following 21 days monotherapy.
-In the phase 2 AVX-201 study apricitabine, showed viral load reductions of 0.7 log for people with three or more TAMS, but has since failed to move into phase III.
+In the phase 2 AVX-201 study apricitabine, showed viral load reductions of 0.7 log for people with three or more TAMS, but has since failed to move into phase 3.
 The Australian biotech company Avexa announced the end of the development program in a press release in May 2010, explaining its inability to find an investment partner to back further development on the limited market for twice-daily medication.
 This is another missed opportunity for MDR options.
 [Note: The decision to discontinue the development programme was reversed as a shareholders meeting citing community support for the need for effective treatments for people with multidrug resistance.]

 Finally, the development of amdoxovir (DAPD), a purine nucleoside analogue with activity against M184V and other reverse transcriptase inhibitorassociated mutations, has maintained a low profile, perhaps because its potential to reduce resistance to AZT when used in the same combination currently has reduced applicability now that AZT is less commonly recommended in Western countries.
 The last presentation on the development of this compound was at the Conference of Retroviruses and Opportunistic Infections (CROI) 2008, published this year, that reported -2.0 log reduction in viral load after 10 days of 500 mg amdoxovir plus 200 mg AZT, showing synergistic activity compared to monotherapy.
 [25, 26] Until 2004, amdoxovir was in development by Gilead, under license from Emory University and the University of Georgia Research Foundation, who acquired the compound when they bought Triangle Pharmaceutical in 2003.